Mashpoe/c-hashmap/readme.md

 ### Optional Entry Setting

-In some circumstances, you'll want to get the value of an entry if it exists, but set you own value if the entry doesn't exist.
+In some circumstances, you'll want to get the value of an entry if it exists, but set your own value if the entry doesn't exist.

-Normally, this would require two entry lookups, but in some cases you may be able to use this special library function that's able to handle this situation with only one table lookup:
+Normally, this would require two table lookups, but this function can do it with only one:

 ```c
 // map, key, key size, and input/output pointer